TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

   - `true` all link buttons will appear, **this requires Custom Third Party Integration Guide to navigate users to external apps**
 Example: `externalLinks=true`

+### Language (lang)
+- Description: Translates all text into the target language.
+- Requirements: The app supports a limited number of languages and only the ones specified here at this time.
+- Parameter Name: `lang`
+- Parameter Values:
+  - Default: `none` or do not include this parameter.
+Defaults to US English.
+  - `fr` Standard French
+  - `fr_ca` Canadian French
+- Example: `lang=fr`

 # Levels of Integration

 ## Basic Integration